Track your Experiment Progress using Events

 Using events, tracking the progress of an experiment becomes very easy and can often be fully automated though.

-In this guide we will demonstrate how to save events at recording time and how to utilize them later during analysis to easily keep track of what phase a certain section of data was recorded in.
+In this guide, we will demonstrate how to save events at recording time and how to utilize them later during analysis to easily keep track of what phase a certain section of data was recorded in.

-To this end we are assuming a minimal experiment setup: we want to record subjects while they observe a series of images of animals and analyse how the average fixation duration differs for each image.
+To this end we are assuming a minimal experiment setup: we want to record subjects while they observe a series of images of animals and analyze how the average fixation duration differs for each image.

 Events are essentially timestamps within a recording that have been marked with a name.
 We need to keep track of when a specific image is shown during a recording, so we can associate the according fixation data with that image.
 Thus, we will create an event at the start and end of each image presentation to mark this section.

-# Implementation
+Implementation

 import time